 Interfaith

 We live in a world where it is easy to make assumptions about those who are different to us in one way or another.
 Our media exposes us to polarised views of different groups and communities, such that our own views of those groups and communities could be shaped to believe the polarised view is the accurate one.
 By speaking with, and working with ‘the other’, we may discover that we have been misinformed.
-We discover that there is more that we share in common as humans existing on the same planet, than that divides us.
+We discover that there is more that we share in common as humans existing on the same planet, than that which divides us.
 We discover that what divides us should not be a source of fear or anger.
 We may discover that disagreement in our worldviews need not be a point for conflict, but a point where we might learn about the foundations of those disagreements and learn to respect an alternative worldview.
 Indeed, interfaith does not work well if your sole focus is that of teaching the other.
 Interfaith involves at least as much listening and learning as it does speaking and teaching.

 Contact our Interfaith Manager and team